zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 ### Setting the pattern
 After inspecting the page it is obvious that there are a number of classes that define exactly the elements we are interested in.
 In addition, these classes are very descriptive, making them easy to identify.
 Thus, whole reviews can be identified with the **review** class, review's ratings can be identified with the **review-rating** class, review's dates can be identified with the **review-date** and review's texts can be identified with the **review-text** class.
 Figure 6 visually depicts the classes that uniquely identify the elements we are interested in.
 Therefore, we can extract all this information by extracting the elements containing these classes.

 {% include image.html url="/assets/img/amazon-web-scraping/schematic.png" description="Figure 6.
-Schematic Structure" %}{: class="invertImage"}
+Schematic Structure of the classes used to identify the different elements of interest" %}{: class="invertImage"}

 # Scraping Reviews with R
 ## Scraping the first review page